 Rose Hill is an early 19th century federalist style frame house which sits with its original out buildings on approximately 210 acres of rolling Virginia Piedmont farmland.
-It is located 7miles east of Culpeper near the base of Mt.
+It is located 7 miles east of Culpeper near the base of Mt.
 Pony by the village of Stevensburg.
 It sits immediately adjacent to historic Germanna highway (RT.
 3) and the old Pennsylvania/Carolina road, now Batna road (RT.
 663).
-The property is owned by Dr. John Ashby Covington and his first cousin Donald C. Wells Jr., both direct descendents of Alfred Lomax Ashby, who purchased the property from Martin Nalle in 1853.
+The property is owned by Dr. John Ashby Covington and his first cousin Donald C. Wells Jr., both direct descendants of Alfred Lomax Ashby, who purchased the property from Martin Nalle in 1853.

 In the 1930s Mr. Will Walker’s general store was the principal business in Stevensburg.
 It was there that Carl Covington held his first job.
 Covington oral family history was enriched by Carl’s many recounted memories of Mr. Walker, his store, the clientele, and the local color of the time.

 Rose Hill was originally built by Martin Nalle (1777-1843) in the first decades of the 19th century.
 The exact dates are unclear, but the construction techniques including the hand split sub-plaster lathework suggest that it was before the 1820s.

 Oral histories from the family recollect that the “Old Hall” was the first structure to be erected around 1810.
 The Nalle family lived in this one story, one room, frame building while the main house was constructed over a period of about 7 years.

 The mansion house is a 2 ½ frame structure with a back wing and dormer windows and has two large chimneys on either end.
 It has a full basement with subterranean masonry walls of local stone and brick believed to have been fired on site and composed of local red clay quarried somewhere on adjacent property.